 Eye injuries

 Minor irritation or injury to the front of the eye usually doesn't need treatment and should clear up within 24 hours.
-See your optician or GP if you are concerned about your injury or it's not better within 24 hours.
-More serious injury requires immediate medical assessment.
+See your optician or GP if you are concerned about your injury, or it's not better within 24 hours.
+More serious injury needs immediate medical assessment.

 Common types of eye injury